APR on a Credit Card

 Different APRs for different balances

 To add more complexity to all of this, you might have different APRs depending on what kind of balance you incurred.
-You might have a purchase APR that is charged on balances incurred through regular shopping, dining, travel, etc. This is usually the credit card APR you see advertised.
+You might have a purchase APR that is charged on balances incurred through regular shopping, dining, travel, etc. This is usually the card purchase APR you see advertised.

-Penalty APRs might kick in if you miss payments, go over your credit limit, or make a credit card payment that is returned for some reason.
+Penalty APR might kick in if you miss payments, go over your credit line limit, or make a credit card payment that is returned for some reason.
 This rate is much higher than your regular APR, and can reset a low introductory rate.
 You’ll need to make payments on time for six months in a row to get your rate reset back down to the regular APR.

 • Interest is charged monthly, not annually, and may be compounded daily or monthly.